-A Pre-Analysis Consensus Plan and a draft of this document along with the project list (Appendix B) was circulated by the MPO to ODOT, US-EPA, and USDOT (FHWA and FTA) during interagency consultation.
+A draft of this document along with the project list (Appendix B) was circulated by the MPO to ODOT, US-EPA, and USDOT (FHWA and FTA) during interagency consultation.
 The air quality implications of each project were reviewed to determine which projects had the potential for hot spot requirements.